 Balance Security and Redundancy

-Changing the RAID configuration of drives to help balance security and redundancy with raw capacity took only a few seconds using the management interface.
-Additionally, it’s optimized so users can migrate any existing storage schemata, whether it’s standard file storage, block storage, VM or even object-oriented databases.
+Changing the configuration of drives to help balance security and redundancy with raw capacity took only a few seconds using the management interface.
+IT administrators can manage the FlashArray//m50 via numerous interfaces, including a graphical user interface and a command-line interface.

 When running at full capacity, the //m50 keeps its cool.
 It can draw up to 650 watts of power but often ran at less than that.
 Even during stress testing, the lack of moving parts meant that it kept a fairly constant temperature, which put less stress on external cooling and ventilation systems.